roldanjorge/roldanjorge_website/content/pilas/pilas_issue1/index.md

 Yossi Matias, Google's VP & head of Google Research discussed during the [Lake Nona Impact Forum](https://lakenonaimpactforum.org/event/overview/) the AI breakthroughts by the company in healthcare as it relates to accessibility, personalization, and effectiveness: [^google_healthcare_ai]

 -  Google is improving the access of high-quality medical content to all its users by working in AI tools to help Youtube's health creators with their video creation process [^youtube_ai_tools_healthcare] .
 With [Google Lens](https://blog.google/products/google-lens/google-lens-features/), users can check their own skin to identify skin-related conditions  [^google_lens], and tools like [MedLM](https://cloud.google.com/blog/topics/healthcare-life-sciences/introducing-medlm-for-the-healthcare-industry) and [Search for Healthcare](https://www.googlecloudpresscorner.com/2024-10-17-Google-Cloud-Launches-General-Availability-of-Vertex-AI-Search-for-Healthcare-and-Healthcare-Data-Engine) can directly answer user's questions.
-- Google is also betting on leveraging Generative AI for personalized healthcare including Med-Gemini [^med_gemini], a fine-tuned version of the Gemini models for medical applications and multimodal support.
-Promising performance on 14 medical benchmarks illustrate the power of these models to augment medical doctor's effective to give more personalized medicine around the globe.
+- Google is also betting on leveraging Generative AI for personalized healthcare with Med-Gemini [^med_gemini], a fine-tuned version of the Gemini models for medical applications and multimodal support.
+Promising performance on 14 medical benchmarks illustrate the power of these models to augment medical doctor's effective to give more personalized medicine around the globe [^med_gemini_capabilities] .
+- Google's work on improving healthcare expand multiple streams such as developing technologies for better detecting [breast cancer](https://blog.google/technology/ai/icad-partnership-breast-cancer-screening/), [lung cancer](https://research.google/blog/computer-aided-diagnosis-for-lung-cancer-screening/) and [diabetic retinopathy](https://blog.google/around-the-globe/google-asia/arda-diabetic-retinopathy-india-thailand/) and other initiatives such as the [Health AI Developer Foundations](https://research.google/blog/helping-everyone-build-ai-for-healthcare-applications-with-open-foundation-models/), and the [Open Health Stack](https://blog.google/technology/health/open-health-stack-developers/).

+{{< figure id="med_gemini" src="./med_gemini.png" alt="med_gemini" caption="Med-Gemini Development and benchmarking (K. Saab et al., “Capabilities of Gemini Models in Medicine”)" >}}

 # 6. $DEMO^3$
 - [Multi-Stage Manipulation with Demonstration-Augmented Reward, Policy, and World Model Learning](https://adrialopezescoriza.github.io/demo3/?utm_source=tldrai)